andiniiadeliaa/Cafe-Sales-Analysis/README.md

 ## Impact

-This analysis can help a café owner or manager get a clearer view of their business performance.
+This analysis can help a cafe owner or manager get a clearer view of their business performance.

 For example, the results can be used to: